marcomaiermm/hydra/README.md

 # Hydra Validator Library

-Hydra is a validation library for Python that provides a simple and easy way to validate inputs in your applications.
-With Hydra, you can validate user inputs, command-line arguments, or configuration files with just a few lines of code.
+Hydrah is a validation library for Python that provides a simple and easy way to validate inputs in your applications.
+With Hydrah, you can validate user inputs, command-line arguments, or configuration files with just a few lines of code.

 ## Features
 - Simple and easy to use